ToolJet/ToolJet/docs/docs/contributing-guide/marketplace/marketplace-setup.md

 title:  'Marketplace: Setup'
 ---

-The Marketplace offers custom plugins that can be installed in your ToolJet workspace.
+The Marketplace offers custom plugins that can be installed in your ToolJet instance.
 This guide aims to assist you in creating a new plugin for the ToolJet marketplace.

 ## Requirements
 - [Node.js](https://nodejs.org/en/download/) **(v18.3.0)**